MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/analytics/index.md

 MobileFirst Operational Analytics supports:

 * Native iOS and Android clients
-* Cordova applications (iOS, Android).
+* Cordova applications (iOS, Android)
-* Web applications.
+* Web applications
-* Support is **not available** for the Windows 8.1 Universal or Windows 10 UWP native or Cordova platforms.
+* Support is **not available** for the Windows 8.1 Universal or Windows 10 UWP native or Cordova platforms

 #### Jump to
 * [Operational Analytics Console](#operational-analytics-console)